springone-tour-2020-cicd/katacoda-scenarios/3-tekton/step5.md

 As a first task, we need to clone the code.
 Let's add the `git-clone` task to our pipeline.
-It requires two parameters, `repo-url` and `branch-name`, and we will set an optional parameter to delete existing clones before re-cloning.
+It requires two parameters, `repo-url` and `revision`, and we will set an optional parameter to delete existing clones before re-cloning.

 ```
 cat <<EOF >>build-pipeline.yaml